The Gaiwong Story

 Two years in the making, our first restaurant opened in April 2020 (Some may say that it was a challenging time to open during the pandemic.
 However, we believe that God’s timing is always perfect and that His plans are always for the good!).

 Gai Wong is located in the heart of North Melbourne, adjacent to the Royal Melbourne Hospital and Melbourne University.
-We are a family-run business comprised of husband and Head Chef Philip, wife and Front of House Shirley, and cousin Kel; the Social Media and Graphic Design guru.
+We are a family-run business comprised of husband and wife Philip and Shirley.
 Be it Hainanese Chicken Rice, Kon Lo Mee with Char Siew, or Gai See Hor Fun, all our meals are dishes we have shared with our own families that reminds us of happy memories, no matter where we are in the world.

 I love Hainanese Chicken Rice!
 It’s just one of those dishes that I have to seek out every time I go back home.
 I love the whole experience of having it – The flavour, the fragrant rice, the chilli, the garlic, the velvety skin… And finally, the cucumber that has been soaking and absorbing the yummy sauce right at the end.
 It’s the seamless balance of flavours for the perfect meal that I could eat for breakfast, lunch and dinner – every single day… no joke!